-ENG 343NC (does not show on transcripts) is a free, 0 unit class created specifically to provide students with academic reading and study skills refinement.
-This is an open-entry/open-exit course that allows students to either drop in for assistance with particular concerns or to develop more broad plans for continual progression over the semester (no minimum/maximum number of visits.)
-This course is distinct from TU 300 because you will work independently under the guidance of a professor at the Academic Reading Center (in-person in LRC 215, or online via email or Zoom) for academic reading support that includes:
+ENG 343NC is a free, 0 unit class designed to provide students with academic reading, writing and study skills.
+This open-entry/open-exit course (won't show on transcripts) allows students to drop in for assistance with particular concerns or to develop more broad plans for continual progression over the semester (no min/max number of visits).
+Distinct from TU 300 because you work independently under the guidance of a professor in the ARC (LRC 215 or online via Canvas or Zoom) for support that includes:

-- Understanding, organizing, and assimilating college reading assignments in any subject
+- Understand, organize, & assimilate reading assignments in any subject

-- Utilizing effective memory and test taking strategies
+- Utilize effective memory and test taking strategies

 - Develop high-level writing skills